ethanguin/startup/README.md

 CSS Practice:
 -   CSS is super powerful, I've always had a little bit of trouble with navbars, but this assignment I took a lot of time to practice it.

+CSS Flex:
+-   I am really enjoying flex.
+-   The Frog game was super helpful, I did all of the puzzles.
+Also used it as a pretty quick reference guide.
 ```